modular-magician/terraform-provider-google-beta/website/docs/r/network_services_edge_cache_service.html.markdown

   (Optional)
   Resource URL that points at the Cloud Armor edge security policy that is applied on each request against the EdgeCacheService.

+* `location` -
+  (Optional)
+  Location (region) of the EdgeCacheService resource.
+Only the value 'global' is currently allowed.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.